-On the Compensation tab, you can enter information about Paygroups, Standard Regular Rate, Commission%, Salary, Accrued Sick, Accrual Rate, and more.
+On the Compensation tab, you can enter information about Paygroups, Standard Regular Rate, Commission%, Salary, accrued Sick Available, the accrual Rate, and more.
 Under Mark on W-2, you can select the check boxes Retirement Plan and Third-Party Sick Pay to include the appropriate values when preparing the W-2 electronic file.